 The ITU Radiocommunication Assembly,

-recalling
+considering

-a) Resolution 70 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on gender mainstreaming in the [ACP] ITU and promotion of gender equality and the empowerment of women through ICT;
+a) Resolution 70 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on gender mainstreaming in [ACP] ITU and promotion of gender equality and the empowerment of women through ICT;

+b) ITU Council Decision 631 (Geneva, 2023) on the implementation of Resolution 70 on “Mainstreaming a gender perspective in ITU and promoting gender equality and empowerment of women and girls through telecommunications/information and communication technologies”;[IAP]

-“”[IAP]b) Resolution 48 (Rev. Bucharest, 2022) of the Plenipotentiary Conference on human resources management and development and, in particular, resolves 10 stating that the Union must aim to become a model organization for gender equality[ACP]; and[IAP]
+c) Resolution 48 (Rev. Bucharest, 2022) of the Plenipotentiary Conference on human resources management and development and, in particular, resolves 10 stating that the Union must aim to become a model organization for gender equality and leverage the power of telecommunications/ICTs to empower both women and men[ACP];[IAP]

-c) The[EUR/ACP] WRC Declaration[ARB] on Gender[ARB] Equality[ARB][ACP] (Sharm El-Sheikh [AFCP/EUR], 2019)

-[ARB] [IAP] [IAP] [IAP][IAP],
+d) the[EUR/ACP] WRC declaration[ARB] on gender[ARB] equality[ARB], Equity and Parity in the ITU Radiocommunication Sector[ACP] (Sharm el-Sheikh [AFCP/EUR], 2019);

+ebis) the United Nations System Wide Action Plan on Gender Equality and the Empowerment of Women (UN-SWAP) and the relevant report on the ITU’s performance on UN-SWAP 2.0 indicators for 2021; [IAP]

+f) the conclusions of the 67th Session of the United Nations Commission on the Status of Women (CSW67); [IAP]

 recognizing

-a) that while radiocommunications play[ACP/AFCP/ARB/EUR] an important role in globalization and the effective development of information and communication technologies (ICT), statistically women are under-represented in international radiocommunications[ACP/EUR] processes,[ARB] including at all levels in the work of the ITU Radiocommunication Sector (ITU-R);
+a) that while radiocommunications plays[ACP/AFCP/ARB/EUR] an important role in globalization and the effective development of information and communication technologies (ICT), statistically women are under-represented in international radiocommunication[ACP/EUR] processes[ARB] including at all levels in the work of the ITU Radiocommunication Sector (ITU-R);

-b) that the work of the [ACP/EUR] ITU-R can be advanced most effectively through the inclusion of more women from all ITU-R Regions participating actively and meaningfully;
+b) that the work of [ACP/EUR] ITU-R can be advanced most effectively through the inclusion of more women from all ITU-R Regions participating actively and meaningfully;

-c) that there is a need to ensure gender [ARB] parity [ARB] in ITU-R activities, including in and across all ITU-R Regions;
+c) that more work needs to be done to ensure the mainstreaming of gender equality in ITU-R activities including in and across all ITU regions.

 d) that the Radiocommunication Bureau (BR) has established the ITU Network of Women, launched at the 2016 World Radiocommunication Seminar, which is dedicated to promoting women in radiocommunications, telecommunications/ICT and related fields;

-e) that ITU has adopted a Gender Equality and Mainstreaming (GEM) Policy, with the aim of becoming a model organization for gender equality[ACP];
+e) that ITU has adopted a Gender Equality and Mainstreaming (GEM) Policy, with the aim of becoming a model organization for gender equality, and leverage the power of telecommunications/ICTs to empower both women and men[ACP];

-f) the progress made by the [ACP/EUR] ITU in raising awareness on gender issues, specifically over the last decade, in increasing women’s participation in and contribution to international forums, in studies, projects and training, and in the establishment of an internal Gender Task Force, as well as the successful establishment by the [ACP/EUR] ITU of an international “Girls in ICT” day to be held every year on the fourth Thursday of April;
+f) the progress made by [ACP/EUR] ITU in raising awareness on gender issues, specifically over the last decade, in increasing women’s participation in and contribution to international forums, in studies, projects and training, and in the establishment of an internal Gender Task Force, as well as the successful establishment by [ACP/EUR] ITU of an international “Girls in ICT” day to be held every year on the fourth Thursday of April;

-g) that the [ACP/EUR] ITU’s strategic plan references gender issues with a view to having a gender-balanced workforce, mainstreaming diversity and inclusion practices across its work, and closing the digital gender divide,
+g) that [ACP/EUR] ITU’s strategic plan references gender issues with a view to having a gender-balanced workforce, mainstreaming diversity and inclusion practices across its work, and closing the digital gender divide,

-bearing in mind

-a) that society as a whole, particularly in the context of the information and knowledge society, will benefit from equal access to communication services as well as from equal participation of all people, irrespective of gender[ARB] [ACP] from all ITU Regions in policy-making[IAP] and decision-making;
+further recognizing

+a) that regarding ICTs, equal access and participation at all levels and in all fields, especially in policy- and in decision-making, between women and men is beneficial to society as a whole;

-b) that the field of radiocommunications will benefit from equal participation of all people, irrespective of gender[ACP/ARB] and[ARB] and [ACP] from all ITU Regions in policy-making[IAP] and decision-making;
+b) that the field of radiocommunications will benefit from equal participation of [ACP/ARB] women and men[ACP] from all ITU Regions in policymaking[IAP] and decision-making;

-c) the United Nations HeForShe initiative (2014) to involve men and boys in the promotion of gender equality; [ARB]
+c) the importance of fully engaging men and boys, as agents and beneficiaries of change, the achievement of gender equality;

 d) that women continue to be under-represented in the fields of science, technology, engineering and mathematics (STEM), particularly those fields related to radiocommunications, both in academia and in the professional ranks;